Infrared Sauna for Chronic Pain: What the Evidence Shows

 1. Fibromyalgia

 A 2009 pilot study published in Clinical Rheumatology followed 44 women with fibromyalgia who underwent infrared sauna sessions twice a week for four weeks.
 Participants reported significant reductions in pain and stiffness, along with improvements in fatigue and sleep quality.
-Though small, the study suggested meaningful symptom relief.
+Because fibromyalgia is characterized by widespread musculoskeletal pain and hypersensitivity, the ability of infrared heat to soothe the nervous system without overstimulating it is a key advantage.
+Though small, the study suggested meaningful symptom relief that persisted after the sessions ended.

 2. Chronic Low Back Pain

-Low back pain is one of the most common chronic pain conditions.
-A 2013 randomized controlled trial in The Journal of Alternative and Complementary Medicine found that patients with chronic low back pain who received infrared therapy (via wearable infrared clothing, not sauna) experienced greater pain reduction than controls.
-While not sauna-specific, this supports the broader concept of infrared’s analgesic effects.
+Low back pain is one of the most common chronic pain conditions and often involves a combination of disc issues, muscle strain, and joint dysfunction.
+A 2013 randomized controlled trial in The Journal of Alternative and Complementary Medicine found that patients with chronic low back pain who received infrared therapy experienced greater pain reduction than controls.
+Interestingly, this study focused on wearable infrared clothing rather than a full sauna, but the results support the broader concept of infrared’s analgesic effects.
+It demonstrates that the specific wavelength of light is the primary driver of relief.

-Anecdotal and clinical reports from integrative pain clinics frequently highlight infrared sauna use as part of multimodal approaches to back pain, citing improved mobility and reduced muscle tension.
+Anecdotal and clinical reports from integrative pain clinics frequently highlight infrared sauna use as part of multimodal approaches to back pain.
+Practitioners often combine sauna sessions with light stretching or gentle yoga.
+By warming the lumbar muscles first, patients often find they have improved mobility and reduced muscle tension, which allows them to perform corrective exercises with less discomfort.

 3. Arthritis and Joint Pain